 If you and your spouse can agree to an amicable settlement before or during the divorce procedure, it will dramatically reduce the cost and emotional stress related to the divorce.
 That is why it is in your best interests to do everything possible to resolve any major conflicts with your spouse prior to engaging in a divorce.
 By filing a Joint Petition for Divorce, you sidestep any expensive legal proceedings and can conclude the divorce without an attorney.
-MyDivorcePapers.com will provide the instructions and the forms necessary to complete this process with minimal cost and effort.
+MyDivorcePapers.com will provide you with the divorce forms necessary to complete this process with minimal cost and effort.

 Mediation (Medium Cost)

 The state of Wisconsin strongly encourages couples who are considering a divorce to use mediation services.
 Mediators are independent, neutral professionals with expertise in resolving personal issues.
 Although they may not have the legal authority to force a couple to forge an agreement, they are usually quite capable of providing useful information and solutions.
 A court may appoint or recommend a mediator prior to or during a divorce proceeding.
 Mediation is typically more cost effective than a divorce trial.

 In cases where you and your spouse cannot agree on major issues, the judge will proceed to a trial.
 This trial may last a single morning or several days.

 - You should hire an experienced divorce attorney to defend you, as your spouse will probably do likewise.

 - In the discovery phase, both legal teams may conduct thorough investigations into the allegations made by each party.
 This process may take weeks or even months to complete.